Willie Wilson (baseball): Remaining Royals career

-In 1985, Wilson batted .278 and led the league in triples for the third time with a career-high 21.
-He also gained a measure of redemption from his 1980 World Series performance, hitting .310 against Toronto in the 1985 ALCS and .367 against the St. Louis Cardinals in the 1985 World Series, helping the Royals to their first World Championship.
+In 1985, Wilson batted .278 with four home runs, 43 RBI and 43 stolen bases in 141 games.
+He led the league in triples for the third time with a career-high 21.
+Wilson also gained a measure of redemption from his 1980 World Series performance, hitting .310 (9-for-29) against Toronto in the 1985 ALCS and .367 (11-for-30) against the St. Louis Cardinals in the 1985 World Series.
+Likely his most notable hit was in Game 5, where he hit a two-out triple to give Kansas City a 4-1 lead in an eventual 6-1 victory in the first of three games the Royals won on their way to their first World Championship.

 Wilson remained a fixture in the outfield for the Royals over the next five seasons.
-Although his hitting was not what it once was, he still hit a career-high nine home runs in 1986, led the league twice more in triples and continued to finish in the top ten in steals, a run of 11 seasons that lasted until 1988, and may have continued had he not missed chunks of the 1989 and 1990 seasons to injuries.
+Although his hitting was not what it once was, he still hit a career-high nine home runs in 1986, led the league twice more in triples (1987-88) and continued to finish in the top ten in steals, a run of 11 seasons that lasted until 1988, and may have continued had he not missed chunks of the 1989 and 1990 seasons to injuries.
 He also continued to play well defensively, leading the league in fielding percentage among center fielders in 1987, and among all outfielders in 1990, when he finished the year without a single error.

 Oakland Athletics

-Wilson left the Royals following the 1990 season as a free agent, and he was signed by the Oakland Athletics.
-There, he replaced Félix José, who had been traded late in 1990, as the fourth outfielder behind Rickey Henderson, Dave Henderson and Jose Canseco.
-He played 113 games, including at least 19 at all three outfield positions, and batted .238.
+Wilson left the Royals following the 1990 season as a free agent, and he was signed by the Oakland Athletics on December 3, 1990.
+He replaced Félix José, who had been traded late in 1990, as the fourth outfielder behind Rickey Henderson, Dave Henderson and Jose Canseco.
+He played 113 games, including at least 19 at all three outfield positions, and batted .238 with 28 RBI and 20 stolen bases.

 In 1992, Dave Henderson missed most of the season with a hamstring injury, leaving Wilson as the starting center fielder.
-He played in 132 games, his most since 1988, and batted .270.
+He played in 132 games, his most since 1988, and batted .270 with 37 RBI and 28 stolen bases.
 In his first playoff action since the 1985 World Series, he stole seven bases in the 1992 ALCS against the Toronto Blue Jays, tying Lou Brock's record for steals in one post-season (Brock stole seven bases each in the 1967 and 1968 World Series).
 He batted just .227, however, and the A's lost the series in six games.